gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 # Establishing DTLS in SCTP

-   This section specifies how DTLS in SCTP is established after Protected Association Parameter with DTLS 1.2 or DTLS 1.3 as protection engine has been negotiated in the Init and Init-ACK exchange per {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}.
+   This section specifies how DTLS in SCTP is established
+   {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.

 ## DTLS Handshake {#dtls-handshake}

 ### Handshake of initial DTLS connection

-   As soon the SCTP Association has entered the SCTP state PROTECTION PENDING as defined by {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}
+   As soon the SCTP Association has entered the SCTP state PROTECTION PENDING as defined by {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}
    the DTLS handshake procedure is initiated by the endpoint that has initiated the SCTP association.